-Microplastic in Water and Sediment from the Middle Segment of Karang Mumus River, Samarinda City, East Kalimantan Dea Saputri | Hamdhani Hamdhani | Irma Suryana Department of Aquatic Resource Management, Faculty of Fisheries and Marine Science, Mulawarman University Jl.
+Microplastic in Sediment from the Middle Segment of an Urban River of Samarinda City, East Kalimantan Hamdhani Hamdhani | Dea Saputri | Irma Suryana Department of Aquatic Resource Management, Faculty of Fisheries and Marine Science, Mulawarman University Jl.
 Gunung Tabur No. 1.
 Kampus Gn.
-Kelua Samarinda 76123 E-mail: hamdhani@fpik.unmul.ac.id ARTICLE INFO Research Article Article history: Received March 12, 2023 Received in revised form April 6, 2023 Accepted August 1, 2023 DOI: https://doi.org/10.30872/jipt.v2i2.679 Keywords: microplastic, water, sediment, Karang Mumus River.
+Kelua Samarinda 76123 E-mail: hamdhani@fpik.unmul.ac.id ARTICLE INFO Research Article Article history: Received March 12, 2023 Received in revised form April 6, 2023 Accepted August 1, 2023 DOI: https://doi.org/10.30872/jipt.v2i2.679 Keywords: microplastic, sediment, stream, urban, Kalimantan.

 ABSTRACT The increasing use of plastic causes an increase in plastic waste in the environment, especially waters.
 Plastic waste that enters the waters will then be degraded into polymers less than 5 mm called as microplastics.
-The purpose of this study was to determine the content of microplastics in water and sediment and the relationship between microplastics in water and sediment in the Karang Mumus River in Samarinda City.
-Sampling was carried out at 3 stations in the Karang Mumus River then sample analysis was carried out at the Water Quality Laboratory of Mulawarman University.
+The purpose of this study was to determine the content of microplastics and sediment and the relationship between microplastics in sediment in an urban river of Samarinda City.
+Sampling was carried out at 3 stations, then sample analysis was carried out at the Water Quality Laboratory of Mulawarman University.
 Based on the results of the research obtained, the types of microplastics found are fiber, fragments, films and microbeads.
 The most type of microplastic was found is film.
-The mean concentration of microplastic in the water was 3,04 particles/L and in the sediment was 1322,22 particles/Kg.
+The mean concentration of microplastic in the sediment was 1322,22 particles/kg.
 INTRODUCTION Environmental damage due to waste is a phenomenon currently occurring worldwide.
 In Indonesia, waste management remains an issue that has not been well-addressed.
 Plastic, as one of the easily identifiable types, is commonly used for various purposes due to its durable, lightweight, inexpensive, and readily available nature.
 As a result, the quantity of this inorganic waste type is increasing, eventually finding its way into water bodies.
 Plastics have a relatively long degradation period and require prolonged exposure to ultraviolet radiation, which is also influenced by the physical movement of water (Harpah et al., 2020).
 Microplastics are degraded plastic fragments with particle sizes less than 5mm, originating from improperly managed plastic waste that is irresponsibly discarded into the environment.
 Microplastics can accumulate in significant amounts in seawater and sediments (Hidalgo-Ruz et al., 2012).
 Microplastics are categorized into primary and secondary microplastics.
 Primary microplastics are already micro-sized and stem from cosmetic care products containing microbeads, whereas secondary microplastics are derived from larger plastic items like packaging that breaks down in aquatic environments (Cordova et al., 2019).
-The Karang Mumus River is a tributary of the Mahakam River, originating from a reservoir at its source and flowing into the Mahakam River.
+The studied urban river is a tributary of the Mahakam River, originating from a reservoir at its source and flowing into the Mahakam River.
 It exhibits diverse socio-economic activities along its course, leading to environmental pressures and pollution in its waters.
-Given the pollution present in the river's flow, it becomes necessary to conduct a study on the microplastic content in both water and sediments within the middle segment of the Karang Mumus River.
-The objective of this research is to determine the concentration of microplastics in the water and sediment of the middle segment of the Karang Mumus River.
+Given the pollution present in the river's flow, it becomes necessary to conduct a study on the microplastic content in sediments within the middle segment of the river.
+The objective of this research is to determine the concentration of microplastics in the sediment of the middle segment of the urban river of Samarinda City.
 METHODOLOGY This research was conducted from October 2022 to December 2022.
-The field study took place in the middle segment of the Karang Mumus River in Samarinda City, East Kalimantan.
+The field study took place in the middle segment of the studied urban river, located in Samarinda City, East Kalimantan.